Australian-Text-Analytics-Platform/atap-corpus-loader/DOCS.md

 Params
 -  root_directory: str – The root directory that the file selector will search for files to load.
 The argument must be a string.
 The directory may be non-existent at initialisation time, but no files will be displayed until it exists.
 - include_meta_loader: bool - If True, the Corpus Loader will include additional metadata joining functionality.
 False by default
+- include_oni_loader: bool - If True, the Corpus Loader will include additional Oni integration functionality.
+False by default
 - run_logger: bool - If True, a log will be kept in the atap_corpus_loader directory.
 False by default
 - params: Any – passed onto the panel.viewable.Viewer super-class